erroronline1/caro/readme.md

 #### Rejected requirements
 > ~~Translation of ERP order-dump is not satisfiable given the current provided data (12/24)~~

-A solution could be established due to an erp database connection thus implementing an erp interface into the application.
+A solution could be established due to an erp database connection thus implementing an ERP interface into the application.

 #### Usability tests
 | Goals | Stakeholder | Time | Outcome |